 If your ballistic helmet is worn too low on your head, it can easily block the view.
 It will affect the effectiveness of your glasses and may even be the cause of reduced agility on the battlefield.
 Generally, there are four sizes of shell head sizes: small (S), medium (M), large (L) and extra large (XL).
 You should choose the right bullet resistant helmet based on your own situation.
 The wearer should feel comfortable when using a ballistic helmet.
 A good product will not affect your performance and can even improve the protection and safety of the wearer, especially in combat.

 If your bullet resistant helmet sits too high, the risk of its instability is high.
 Loose helmets can be annoying and cause you annoyance, rather than reducing your concentration.
 Remember, inattention can hurt you or even your life on the battlefield.
-This means that stability is a key factor in choosing a bullet resistant helmet or a military helmet.
+This means that stability is a key factor in choosing a product made by ballistic helmet supplier.
 The question is: how do you check if the fit is right for you?
 Here are some indicators for your attention:

 Bullet resistant helmets usually have a four-point chin strap/waist belt.
 Tighten the belt and check that the helmet feels comfortable, but not too tight or too loose.
 Check whether the top pad of the helmet reaches the top of your head.
 Look at it with your eyes, don't look up.
 You should see the edge of the helmet.
 If you can see the inside of the helmet, the helmet may be too low and too loose.
 If you cannot see the edges, the helmet may be too small for you, so that it is too high on your head.
 When you move your head left or right or shake your head, your bullet resistant helmet must remain in place.
 Please comrades evaluate whether your helmet is stable.
 He should see the front edge about half an inch above the eyebrows.